cs123tas/projects/brush/README.md

-Colors on our canvas are represented by four one byte unsigned char values, one for each of red, green, blue, and alpha (r, g, b,and afor short).
+Colors on our canvas are represented by four one byte unsigned char values, one for each of red, green, blue, and alpha (r, g, b,and a for short).
 These represent, respectively, how much red, green, and blue light are combined to make a color on some surface, and how opaque that surface is.
 So if you take some window screen and spray paint it blue, the red and green values will be zero; the blue